 Add an income.
 Relying on a single income is hard.
 Consider whether your family can support another job, whether it is a 2nd job for the service member or a first or second job for a spouse.
 Maybe you can’t do it forever, but you can do it for a few months to build up a savings account or pay off debt.

 Consider switching financial institutions.
 In times of crisis, military-friendly banks and credit unions are more flexible and offer more solutions for military members with impacted pay.
-USAA typically offers an interest-free loan for customers who meet eligibility requirements.
-Consider to switching to a financial institution, like USAA, who caters to the military community. *Note, switching banks now will not help you if the government shuts down on 8 February 2018, because a minimum number of DFAS payments is required to be eligible for these programs.
-But it may help in future shutdowns.*
+USAA and Navy Federal Credit Union typically offers an interest-free loan for customers who meet eligibility requirements.
+Consider to switching to a financial institution, like USAA, who caters to the military community.

 Obviously, none of us want to have a government shutdown, and no one wants military pay to be impacted.
 But it will happen.
 You can’t control these things, but you can control your preparation for the possibilities.
 Use this situation to inspire you to make changes so that a future shutdown and pay-scare isn’t a disaster for you and your family.